Department of History

-Statement on the History of Racist Violence in the United States
+Read our statements on the history of racist violence in the United States.

 - Professor Rosemary Feurer co-authored an opinion piece in the Chicago Tribune titled “Chicago Played a Big Role in Mother Jones’ Life.
 Why No Statue for Her?” and another in the Chicago Sun-Times titled “A Statue for Mother Jones Would Remind Chicago that Workers Built This City.”

 - Professor Stanley Arnold shared insights from his research in a Philadelphia Tribune article about Jewish and Catholic support for the Civil Rights movement.